cocos-creator/docs-3d-deprecated/en/editor/publish/publish-xiaomi-quick-game.md

       openssl req -newkey rsa:2048 -nodes -keyout private.pem   -x509 -days 3650 -out certificate.pem
       ```

-      **Note**: **openssl** can be opened directly in the terminal in Linux or Mac environment, and in the Windows environment you need to install `openssl` and configure system environment variables.
+      > **Note**: **openssl** can be used directly in the terminal in Linux or Mac environment, and in the Windows environment you need to install `openssl` and configure system environment variables.
 Restart Creator 3D after the configuration is complete.

 **2. Build**

 After the relevant parameters of the **Build** panel are set, click **Build**.
-When the build is complete, click the **folder icon** button below the corresponding build task to open the build release path, you can see that a directory with the same name as the Build Task Name (e.g `xiaomi-quick-game`) is generated in the default release path `build` directory, which is the exported Xiaomi Quick Game project directory and **rpk**, **rpk** package are in the `/build/xiaomi-quick-game/dist` directory.
+When the build is complete, click the **folder icon** button below the corresponding build task to open the build release path, you can see that a directory with the same name as the **Build Task Name** (e.g `xiaomi-quick-game`) is generated in the default release path `build` directory, which is the exported Xiaomi Quick Game project directory and **rpk**, **rpk** package are in the `/build/xiaomi-quick-game/dist` directory.

   ![](./publish-xiaomi-quick-game/rpk.png)